toannn00/upload-file/README.md

 # Image Uploader

-A modern web application for uploading and managing images, built with Nuxt 2 and Express.js.
+A modern web application for uploading and managing images, built with Nuxt 2, Vuetify, and Express.js.

 ## Live Demo